Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: System Model

 \subsubsection{Scenario Description}

 We consider a dynamic High-Mobility Edge Coverage scenario within 6G Non-Terrestrial Networks (NTN).
-As illustrated in Figure~\ref{fig:system_model}, a fleet of Unmanned Aerial Vehicles (UAVs) operates as a flying small-cell tier to assist a macro Ground Base Station (GBS).
-This architecture is specifically designed for dynamic clusters such as vehicular platoons or emergency fleets, effectively addressing severe spatiotemporal non-stationarity.
-The UAV swarm dynamically tracks user mobility to offload traffic and maintain reliable Line-of-Sight (LoS) connectivity, thereby mitigating the inherent coverage limitations of terrestrial infrastructure.
+As illustrated in Fig.~\ref{fig:system_model}, a fleet of Unmanned Aerial Vehicles (UAVs) operates as a flying small-cell tier to assist a macro Ground Base Station (GBS).
+This architecture is specifically designed for dynamic clusters such as vehicular platoons or emergency fleets to address severe spatiotemporal non-stationarity.
+The UAV swarm dynamically tracks user mobility to offload traffic and maintain reliable Line-of-Sight (LoS) connectivity, mitigating the inherent coverage limitations of terrestrial infrastructure.